13 Day Fully escorted Battlefield Tour

 - Fully escorted by Australia military history and battlefield specialist, Mick Kelly.

 - All meals as listed on the itinerary, which have been specially selected to enable you to experience the best local cuisine.

 - All battlefield excursions, scenic drives and sightseeing as described in the itinerary.

 - Plenty of Free Time.
 We understand that you might want to have a break occasionally.

-- Accommodation is in 5 Star Hotels, or the best available accommodation in a town.
+- Accommodation is in 4 and 5 Star hotels, or the best available accommodation in a town.

-- Services of an English speaking guide throughout your tour.
+- Services of a local English speaking guide throughout your tour.

 - Ground transport.